nibrahim/Hyde/README.md

 Introduction
 ------------

-Hyde is an Emacs major mode to help create blogs with the excellent [Jekyll](http://jekyllrb.com/) blogging system.
+Hyde.el is an Emacs major mode to help create blogs with the excellent [Jekyll](http://jekyllrb.com/) blogging system.
 It comes with a front end (`hyde.el`), a version control backend (`hyde-git.el`) and an slightly modified version of the stock markdown editing mode that gives you a few bells and whistles while writing posts (`hyde-md.el`).

 Installation
 ------------

+## Hyde.el
 Download the all the `hyde-*.el` files and put them somewhere.
 Once you do that, add the directory where you put it to your load path like so and `require` it.